himsx/git-assignment/tutorials.md

 ### Florence Osunde:
 The tutorials provided valuable insights!
 I now have a clear understanding of SSH cloning, forking to modify repositories without impacting the original, file management, committing changes, and utilizing push and pull commands.

+### Baljinder kaur
+The tutorials provided valuable insights!
+I now have a clear understanding of SSH cloning, forking to modify repositories without impacting the original, file management, committing changes, and utilizing push and pull commands.